 In bulimia nervosa the mortality rate is lower; approximately 1% within 10 years of diagnosis.
 Nevertheless, the stats may be deceiving, as patients frequently move between diagnostic categories over the course of their illness.
 As previously mentioned 50% of patients with anorexia develop bulimic symptoms but still have the primary diagnosis of anorexia."
 (Bonci et al. 2008 p.
 9) Malnutrition is an unbalanced diet or poor nutrition.
 "Malnutrition decreases metabolic rate and causes abnormalities in the cardiovascular, reproductive, skeletal, thermoregulatory, gastrointestinal, and other systems.
-In the end these abnormalities can be very dangerous and problematic for athletes who continue to train intensively in an energy-deficient or nutrient-deficient state."
+In the end, these abnormalities can be very dangerous and problematic for athletes who continue to train intensively in an energy-deficient or nutrient-deficient state."
 (Bonci et al. 2008 p.
 9)

 Detecting Eating Disorders

-In order to assist female athletes who may be at risk for eating disorders early detection is important especially eating disorders such as anorexia and bulimia.
+In order to assist female athletes who may be at risk for eating disorders, early detection is important especially eating disorders such as anorexia and bulimia.
 Self-reporting of eating disorders is rare among athletes due to secrecy, shame, denial, and fear of punishment; early detection requires the development and implementation of a confidential and accessible screening program.
 One screening method is the Pre-participation Physical Examination.
-The PPE provides clinicians an opportunity to screen for eating and body weight disturbances.
+The PPE provides clinicians with an opportunity to screen for eating and body weight disturbances.

 Other screening processes include medical history questionnaires which are a sensitive and productive screening tool.
-This questionnaire gathers useful medical history such as dietary restraint, body weight fluctuations, weight control behaviours, body weight and shape satisfaction or dissatisfaction, nutritional beliefs and practices, typical eating patterns, exercise habits, and musculoskeletal injuries with special references to stress injuries involving bones.
+This questionnaire gathers useful medical history such as dietary restraint, body weight fluctuations, weight control behaviours, body weight and shapes, satisfaction or dissatisfaction, nutritional beliefs and practices, typical eating patterns, exercise habits, and musculoskeletal injuries with special references to stress injuries involving bones.

 In female athletes, additional questions are necessary to screen for menstrual dysfunction.
-These questions include age of menarche, length and frequency (number of cycles per year) of periods, regularity of periods since menarche, date of last menstrual period, amount of flow, frequency and duration of amenorrhea, and use of oral contraceptive.
+These questions include the age of menarche, length and frequency (number of cycles per year) of periods, regularity of periods since menarche, date of last menstrual period, amount of flow, frequency and duration of amenorrhea, and use of oral contraceptive.
 (Bonci et al. 2008 p.
 12)

 Managing Eating Disorders

-Once the athlete is absorbed by disordered eating most of them are not able overcome the problem alone.
+Once the athlete is absorbed by disordered eating most of them are not able to overcome the problem alone.
 The female may think that this is the way to make life easier when in fact it is not.
-At this stage in the development of the eating problem they will need assistance from people close to them to overcome the eating problem.
-"The first process in overcoming an eating disorder is that the initial contact should come from an authority figure, someone that the athletes knows and trusts to ensure that the intervention is facilitated with sensitivity and compassion.
+At this stage in the development of the eating problem, they will need assistance from people close to them to overcome the eating problem.
+"The first process in overcoming an eating disorder is that the initial contact should come from an authority figure, someone that the athlete knows and trusts to ensure that the intervention is facilitated with sensitivity and compassion.
 There should be NO criticism at all.
 Once it is confirmed the next step is to get a detailed medical history review and physical examination.
-After all of the tests and labs the health care team will be able to figure out what the appropriate place for treatment will be and to make sure best possible management for the athlete will be."
+After all of the tests and labs, the health care team will be able to figure out what the appropriate place for treatment will be and to make sure best possible management for the athlete will be."
 (Bonci et al. 2008 p.
 15) It is easier for someone to accept help for a condition if they know the person, are able to trust them, and know that the person who is helping has expertise related to the eating disorder(s).

-During this process the female athletes may feel like everyone is against them.
+During this process, the female athletes may feel like everyone is against them.
 This is why they are driven to eating disorders which are a 'quick' fix.
 The three factors that may contribute to eating disorders include genetics, social, and psychological problems.
-Psychological problems include: low self-esteem, lack of self-control, depression, anxiety, loneliness, anger, or history of abuse, whether it is physical or emotional.
-Social factors include: that our present culture believes that the 'perfect body' is thin and that people focus on the outer appearance of other's instead of the inner qualities.
+Psychological problems include low self-esteem, lack of self-control, depression, anxiety, loneliness, anger, or history of abuse, whether it is physical or emotional.
+Social factors include: that our present culture believes that the 'perfect body' is thin and that people focus on the outer appearance of others instead of the inner qualities.
 The third factor is genetics which deals with family history.

-Eating disorders are causing problems in lives of female athletes.
-The pressure to be thin and athletic may be burden for many women athletes.
+Eating disorders are causing problems in the lives of female athletes.
+The pressure to be thin and athletic may be a burden for many women athletes.
 These factors may cause them to participate in binging or purging to maintain or lose weight.
 Anorexia and Bulimia are two of the most prevalent types of eating disorders.
 These disorders are serious diseases that may severely damage female bodies or even cause death.
 Eating disorders are very complex and complicated conditions that may start from various causes.
-Once eating disorders becomes a habit the disorder takes over the person's life which may create a self-effecting cycle of physical or emotional damage.
+Once eating disorders become a habit the disorder takes over the person's life which may create a self-effecting cycle of physical or emotional damage.